Α-Santalol

 Because of concerns about the sustainability of sandalwood tree cultivation, scientists have developed routes to α-santalol and β-santalol via fermentation, including using Rhodobacter sphaeroides.
-BASF launched its version, Isiobionic Santalol, in July 2020.
+BASF launched its version under their Isobionics brand in July 2020.

 The oil content varies greatly within the different sandalwood species.
 This level is typically highest in S. album, S. paniculatum and S. yasi.
 The scent profile also changes considerably between the different species' oils.